Ashland Dam and Spillway: Description and history

-The dam and spillway were built in 1885 as one of the later elements of Boston's second major water supply system.
+The dam and spillway were built in Ashland, a rural outer suburb west of Boston, in 1885 as one of the later elements of Boston's second major water supply system.
 This system impounded large sections of the Sudbury River, primarily in Framingham, from where the water was piped toward Boston via the Sudbury Aqueduct.
 Water impounded by the Ashland dam was originally fed to the aqueduct by a pair of 48 in pipes.
-By 1927 the reservoir was part of the system's backup elements, and a pipe was laid to feed its water into the Sudbury Reservoir; this pipe was never used.
-The reservoir and surrounding land were turned over to the state, and are now administered by the Massachusetts Department of Conservation and Recreation.